 Contact Curator Angie Barry by email or (850) 627-5021.

-Thank you so much for your interest in exhibiting your artwork at the Gadsden Arts Center.
+Thank you so much for your interest in exhibiting your artwork at the Gadsden Arts Center & Museum.
 We have several ways for artists to exhibit with us:

-1) Gadsden Arts Center Artists Guild: This $125/year membership includes: a Family membership to the Gadsden Arts Center, an opportunity to exhibit artwork in 3 Guild exhibitions in the Gadsden Arts Center's Bates Community Room Gallery, an opportunity to exhibit in a satellite space, a reduced commissioned fee (70/30 instead of 60/40), and a chance to participate in any educational critiques or presentations we offer.
+1) Gadsden Arts Center & Museum Artists Guild: This $125/year membership includes: a Family membership to the Gadsden Arts Center & Museum, an opportunity to exhibit artwork in 3 Guild exhibitions in the Gadsden Arts Center & Museum's Bates Community Room Gallery, an opportunity to exhibit in a satellite space, a reduced commissioned fee (70/30 instead of 60/40), and a chance to participate in any educational critiques or presentations we offer.

 Click here to learn more.

 3) Annual Art in Gadsden: Regional Exhibition of Fine Art: Artists living within 200 miles of Quincy, Florida, or a former Gadsden County resident, are invited to apply to participate in the annual Art in Gadsden: a regional exhibition of fine art at the Gadsden Arts Center.
 Opening every fall, this exhibition draws visitors and patrons from across the region each year, showcasing art from almost 100 selected artists.
 New and returning, established and emerging artists are welcome to apply.
-Applications are available now for the 28th Art in Gadsden.
-Deadline to apply is August 5, 2016.
-Click here to learn more or Click here to apply.
+The deadline for accepting applications for the 28th Art in Gadsden has passed.
+To be added to the artists' list for future exhibitions, contact Curator Angie Barry, 850.627.5021.

 4) Out of Pocket: a Small Art Exhibition: Every October-December we offer an opportunity to any artists in the area to participate in the Out of Pocket exhibition.
 The concept for the exhibition is to showcase artists’ works created on a smaller scale or with less expensive materials so that they may be affordably priced, less than $250, and thus accessible to a broader audience.
-The applications are made available for this exhibition in late July.
+THE 2016 OUT OF POCKET REGISTRATION IS NOW CLOSED.